Chieftain (tank): Development

 The Chieftain was an evolutionary development of the successful cruiser line of tanks that had emerged at the end of the Second World War.
 Its predecessor, the Centurion main battle tank (MBT), is widely considered to be one of the most successful of post-war MBT designs.
 However, the introduction of the Soviet IS-3 /IS-4 heavy tank along with Soviet T-54/T-55 led to the introduction of the Conqueror heavy tank armed with a 120 mm gun.
 A single design combining the firepower of the Conqueror's 120 mm gun with the mobility and general usefulness of the Centurion was seen as the ideal combination.

 Early concept drawing of the FV4201 Chieftain featuring a pike nose and different road wheel configuration.

-Starting in 1950, a series of Concept Research Studies were undertaken "in the search for a design to succeed Centurion".
-These involved both a development of the existing Centurion Heavy Cruiser Tank design, as well as a variety of unconventional concepts such as small 1 & 2 man tanks equipped with anti-tank missiles or auto-loading and liquid-propellant guns. in 1954 the decision was taken that "the next UK tank should be an evolutionary one designed to carry an HV gun with a bagged charge ammunition system".
+Starting in 1950, a series of concept research studies was undertaken to generate the outline of a design to succeed Centurion".
+These involved both a development of the existing Centurion Heavy Cruiser Tank design, as well as a variety of unconventional concepts such as small one- and two-man tanks equipped with anti-tank missiles or auto-loading and liquid-propellant guns. in 1954 the decision was taken that the next UK tank should be an evolutionary design that would carry a high velocity gun and have a bagged charge ammunition system.

 Leyland, who had been involved in the Centurion tank, had built their own prototypes of a new tank design in 1956.
 Several aspects of the design were trialled by the production of the FV4202 "40-ton Centurion" with a reclined driver position and mantletless gun mounting.
 In effect, the FV4202 was a shorter Centurion chassis with a prototype of what would become the Chieftain turret, but armed with the 20pdr gun.